What is OCR in a Home Loan and Why Does It Matter for Buyers?

 Q.1.
 What is the OCR full form in a Home Loan?

-A. The OCR full form in a Home Loan is Own Contribution Ratio, which represents the share of the property cost that you pay from your own funds.
+A. OCR full form in a Home Loan refers to two related terms: Own Contribution Ratio, which measures the borrower's share of the property cost, and Own Contribution Receipt, which is the document confirming that the down payment has been made.

 Disclaimer: